Kraken vs. Predators: Betting Trends, Odds, Advanced Stats

 - The Kraken and their opponents have averaged 6.5 goals combined in their past 10 games, 0.5 more than the over/under of 6 in this matchup.

-- In their past 10 games, the Kraken are putting up 0.8 more goals per game than their season-long average.
+- During their last 10 games, the Kraken have scored 0.3 fewer goals per game than their average on the season.

-- The Kraken offense's 245 total goals (3.5 per game) are ranked sixth in the NHL this year.
+- The Kraken offense's 246 total goals (3.5 per game) are ranked eighth in the league this year.

-- The Kraken are ranked 16th in NHL action in goals against this season, having given up 224 total goals (3.2 per game).
+- The Kraken rank 14th in total goals against, allowing 3.2 goals per game (225 total) in NHL play.

 Not all offers available in all states.
 Please gamble responsibly.
 If you or someone you know has developed a gambling problem or addiction, contact 1-800-GAMBLER.